vishnuvijayan0005/NewsApp/README.md

 ## **Project Overview**

-NewsApp is a full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to stay updated with the latest news from around the world.
+NewsSync is a full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to stay updated with the latest news from around the world.
 It includes features like:

 - **Category-based news** filtering (Politics, Sports, Tech, Business, Health, General)